United States invasion of Afghanistan: Diplomatic and political activity

-On the evening of September 11, President Bush stated the US would respond to the attacks and would "make no distinction between those who planned these acts and those who harbor them."
-On September 14, 2001, Congress passed legislation titled Authorization for Use of Military Force Against Terrorists, authorizing military force against al-Qaeda and its supporters.
-President Bush addressed Congress on September 20 and demanded the Taliban deliver bin Laden and al-Qaeda or face war.
+On the evening of 11 September, President Bush stated the US would respond to the attacks and would "make no distinction between those who planned these acts and those who harbor them."
+On 14 September 2001, Congress passed legislation titled Authorization for Use of Military Force Against Terrorists, authorizing military force against al-Qaeda and its supporters.
+President Bush addressed Congress on 20 September and demanded the Taliban deliver bin Laden and al-Qaeda or face war.

 On the same day, a grand council of 300 or 700 Muslim clerics across Afghanistan, who had convened to decide bin Laden's fate, issued a fatwa recommending that the Islamic Emirate ask bin Laden to leave their country.
 The fatwa went on to warn that should the United States invade Afghanistan, jihad would become obligatory until the invaders were expelled.
-On September 21, Mullah Omar rejected both Bush's demands and the advice of the council, again denying that bin Laden was responsible for 9/11.
+On 21 September, Muhammad Umar rejected both Bush's demands and the advice of the council, again denying that bin Laden was responsible for 9/11.

+Simultaneously, the US urged Pakistan to end its support for the Taliban regime and to pressure Muhammad Umar to hand over bin Laden.
+On 12 September, the US demanded Pakistan close its border with the Taliban and share intelligence with the Bush administration.
+US pressure on Pakistan reportedly included an ultimatum that Pakistan declares itself either a friend or a foe and the threat to "turn Pakistan back to the stone age".
+Pakistani president Pervez Musharraf agreed and sent the ISI director-general to negotiate with the Taliban.
+Muhammad Umar told Pakistan that he would be willing to turn bin Laden over to a third country, but the US refused, demanding a direct handover.

-Simultaneously, Mullah Omar authorized his deputy Akhtar Mohammad Osmani to negotiate with Robert Grenier, the CIA's chief of station in Pakistan, to discuss giving up bin Laden.
-The two met in Quetta on September 15 and October 2 but failed to reach an agreement.
-On October 4 the British government released a document summarizing the evidence linking bin Laden to the attacks.
-That same day, the North Atlantic Treaty Organization (NATO) invoked Article V of the North Atlantic Treaty for the first time in its history; Article V states that an attack on one member of the alliance is to be considered an attack on all members.
-On October 7, as the US aerial bombing campaign began, President Bush stated, "Full warning has been given, and time is running out."
+Meanwhile, Umar authorized his deputy Akhtar Mohammad Osmani to negotiate with Robert Grenier, the CIA's chief of station in Pakistan, to discuss giving up bin Laden.
+The two met in Quetta on 15 September and 2 October.
+During the latter meeting, Grenier, aware that Osmani belonged to the moderate faction of the Taliban and disliked bin Laden, proposed that Osmani seize power in Afghanistan.
+He offered CIA assistance in the coup on the condition that Osmani would hand over bin Laden afterwards.
+Although Osmani initially showed some interest in the proposal, they ultimately failed to reach an agreement.

+On 4 October, the British government released a document summarizing the evidence linking bin Laden to the attacks.
+That same day, the North Atlantic Treaty Organization (NATO) invoked Article V of the North Atlantic Treaty for the first time in its history; According to one senior British MoD official, the invoking of Article V seemed to have caught the Americans by surprise, and the Bush administration appeared annoyed at NATO's declaration.
+Article V states that an attack on one member of the alliance is to be considered an attack on all members.
+On 7 October, as the US aerial bombing campaign began, President Bush stated, "Full warning has been given, and time is running out."